Lolita (1997 film)

-Lolita is a 1997 erotic drama film directed by Adrian Lyne and written by Stephen Schiff.
-It is the second screen adaptation of Vladimir Nabokov's 1955 novel of the same name and stars Jeremy Irons as Humbert Humbert and Dominique Swain as Dolores "Lolita" Haze, with supporting roles by Melanie Griffith as Charlotte Haze and Frank Langella as Clare Quilty.
+Lolita is a 1997 dark romance dark comedy film directed by Adrian Lyne and written by Stephen Schiff.
+It is the second screen adaptation of Vladimir Nabokov's 1955 novel and stars Jeremy Irons as Humbert Humbert and Dominique Swain as Dolores "Lolita" Haze, with supporting roles by Melanie Griffith as Charlotte Haze and Frank Langella as Clare Quilty.

 The film is about a middle-aged professor who is sexually attracted to adolescent girls he calls "nymphets".
-He rents a room in the house of a young widow to get closer to her 14-year-old daughter Lo, whom he calls "Lolita".
+He rents a room in the house of a young widow to get closer to her 14-year-old daughter Dolores "Lo" Haze, whom he calls "Lolita".
 Obsessed with the girl, he eventually gains control over her after he takes her cross-country with him.

 Compared to Stanley Kubrick's 1962 version, Lyne's film is more overt with many of the novel's darker elements; Kubrick chose to use suggestion and innuendo for comic purposes.
 Although praised by some critics for its faithfulness to Nabokov's narrative and the performances of Irons and Swain, the film received a mixed critical reception in the United States.

-The film premiered in Europe in 1997 before being released in the United States in 1998 because it had difficulty finding an American distributor.
-It was eventually picked up by the cable network Showtime before finally being released theatrically by The Samuel Goldwyn Company.
-Similarly, Lolita was met with much controversy in Australia, where it was not given a theatrical release until April 1999.
+The film premiered at the 1997 San Sebastián International Film Festival.
+After struggling to secure an American distributor, Lolita premiered in the United States on the cable network Showtime on August 2, 1998, before its theatrical release on September 25 by The Samuel Goldwyn Company.